huss-osman/linux-fundamentals/linux/sadservers/easy/saint-john.md

 ## Why these commands

-• `ps aux` → inspect running processes
+• `ps` / `ps aux` → identifies running processes
+Confirms which services or background jobs are active on the system.

-• `lsof` → identify which process is writing to the log file
+`lsof` → identifies which process is writing to the log file Maps open file descriptors back to a specific PID.

-• `grep` → filter process output
+`grep` → filters process and log output
+Helps narrow results to the relevant service or file.

-• `systemctl` → manage and inspect services
+`systemctl` → checks and manages system services Confirms whether a service is running, stopped, or misconfigured.

-• `kill` → stop the offending process
+`kill -9` → forcefully terminates the offending process Used only when the process does not respond to graceful termination.

 ## What I Learned